JackConnor98/classifying_amyloid_polymorphs/README.md

 ## INSTALLATION

 ### FoldX
-Ensure FoldX is installed on your system and add export FOLDX_BINARY=/your/path/to/foldx to your .bashrc file.
+Ensure FoldX is installed on your system and add 'export FOLDX_BINARY=/your/path/to/foldx.exe' to your .bashrc file.
 For more information, follow the instuctions given by PyFoldx: https://github.com/leandroradusky/pyfoldx

 ### Python Packages